 A fantastic opportunity for a restoration project

 She is fast and sea-worthy

-A lot of boat for your money but please understand this is a restoration project.
+A lot of boat for your money but please understand this is a restoration project and sold as seen.

 All the equipment, engine, electronics work well.
 When restored she could be worth four times the asking price.

 She is 12.80m LOA, Beam is 4.05m and draft 1.95m.
 Her displacement is 16000.